UniversalDependencies/UD_Middle_French-PROFITEROLE/README.md

 # Summary

+UD_Middle_French-PROFITEROLE is the Middle French section of the PROFITEROLE corpus, the Old French section is UD_OLD_FRENCH-PROFITEROLE.

+# Description

 UD_Middle_French-PROFITEROLE includes Middle French texts that were annotated during the PROFITEROLE funded project (Projet ANR- 16-CE38-0010, 2017-2022; supervised by Sophie Prévost; https://www.lattice.cnrs.fr/projets/projets-passes/projets-anr/projet-anr-profiterole)
 Texts were automatically annotated with part-of-speech and dependencies (with the SRCMF corpus <srcmf.org> as a training corpus), and are currently running a process of correction.
 Texs will be released in UD as they are corrected.